 "Twelve seats, four little tables, that was it."

 Jimmy is the third generation of Lopez's to run Mi Nidito, along with his younger brother Ernie.

-At 66, Jimmy's been around for both of the restaurants expansions and one Preidential visit.
+At 66, Jimmy has been around for both of the restaurants' expansions and one Preidential visit.

 With just 20 minutes notice, President Bill Clinton stopped by in February of 1999.